 Our General Practice Residency program has ten positions available each year.
 The faculty is is comprised of general dentists and specialists from the School of Dentistry and the local community.
-Lea Ella Erickson, DDS, MSPH, is the program director of the general practice residency program (GPR).
+Craig R. Proctor, DDS, is the Director of the General Practice Residency program (GPR).
 The University of Utah School of Dentistry has two modern, fully equipped and staffed dental clinics to accommodate patients and residents.
 Residents also participate in rotations at the Community Health Centers of Salt Lake City and Montezuma Creek Dental Clinic.
-Multiple rotations form the foundation of clinical training and provide residents outreach experience in rural and underserved communities.
+Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.

 - Life Insurance